Not only are fruit flies nuisance pests, but they can also contaminate your food with harmful bacteria.

 7. Stale Beer

-This is one of the best home remedies for fruit flies, as they are attracted to the smell of fermented drinks like stale beer.
-Therefore, beer in bottles filled halfway can attract and prevent fruit flies from escaping via the narrow neck.
+Stale beer is one of the best home remedies for fruit flies, as they are attracted to the smell of fermented drinks like stale beer.

 8. Clean Up

-Cleaning up the inside of your house and the outdoors is a good way to get rid of all types of flies.
+Cleaning the inside and outside of your house is a good way to get rid of all types of flies.

-• Remove dirty food dishes and pans from kitchen sinks and surfaces as soon as possible.
+Remove dirty food dishes and pans from kitchen sinks and surfaces as soon as possible and wash them.
+Also, check any damp cloths used to clean surfaces, wash them, and hang them out to dry.

 9. Wash Produce Thoroughly

-Ensure that you thoroughly wash foods and everything exposed.
-Washing them clean will help prevent flies from lurking around.
+Ensure that you thoroughly wash the produce.
+Washing fruits and vegetables will help prevent flies from lurking around them.

 10. Empty Garbage Cans

-Garbage cans indoors and outside the home need to be emptied more frequently than usual to prevent all types of bad insects from infesting the house.
+Emptying garbage cans indoors and outside is necessary to prevent insects from infesting the house.

 Firmly close the tops and keep the areas around them clean.
-They can also be given an extra wipe down and baking soda sprinkled on the inside.
+Garbage bins can also be given an extra wipe-down, and baking soda can be sprinkled inside.

 11. Clean Drain Areas

-Use baking soda and salt or hot soapy liquid solutions to help eliminate odors that attract flies.
-Borax is also powerful and is even more effective when used with vinegar.
+Use baking soda and vinegar to help clean drains and eliminate odors that attract flies.
+Borax is also powerful and is even more effective when used with salt and vinegar.

 Alternatively, purchase an environmentally friendly drain-cleaning agent such as EM-1 Septic Treatment.

-This natural fruit fly spray also acts as a long-lasting deterrent to many other bad garden insects.
+Arber Bio Insecticide can help control or suppress fruit fly infestations.
+It is also a long-lasting deterrent to many other garden insect pests.

 13. Deciduous Fruit Fly Trap Kit

-This product helps to control the walnut husk fly, apple maggot flies, black cherry fruit flies, blueberry maggot flies, and others.
+This product helps control walnut husk flies, apple maggot flies, black cherry fruit flies and blueberry maggot flies.

 It works as a lure and sticky trap that catches adult flies.
 In doing so, it prevents them from laying eggs, thus disrupting the life cycle.